moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/proxy-accounts.md

 ![Hover over the proxy icon to manage your proxies via the Accounts page of Polkadot.js Apps.](/images/node-operators/block-producers/operational-tasks/proxy/proxy-block-6.webp)

-A pop-up will appear where you can view an overview of all of your proxy accounts.
+A pop-up will appear where you can see an overview of all of your proxy accounts.

 ![Review your proxy accounts.](/images/node-operators/block-producers/operational-tasks/proxy/proxy-block-7.webp)

 ## Executing a Proxy Transaction {: #executing-a-proxy-transaction }

 Now that you have created a proxy account and verified that it was successfully set up, you can execute a transaction using the staking proxy account on behalf of your block producer account, also known as the primary account or the account that is being proxied.
-The following example will demonstrate initiating a delegation.
+The following example will demonstrate initiating a self-delegation.
 The proxy configuration shown is a realistic example of how you might have your own proxy configured for your block producer primary account.

 To execute a transaction, you can navigate back to the [**Extrinsics** page](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffraa-dancebox-rpc.a.dancebox.tanssi.network#/extrinsics){target=\_blank} and take the following steps: